 $750,000 (truck accident, neck)

 Contact Ponton Law today if you have had a neck surgery and have questions about how much you are entitled to recover.
+His extensive experience as an Atlanta car accident attorney can make a difference.
 He can be reached directly at 404-418-8507.